 Staggered format of data return is defined as the staggering of the MPR data across the lanes.
 In this mode, an RD/RDA command is issued to a specific data pattern location and then the data is returned on the DQ from each of the different data pattern locations.
 For the x4 configuration, an RD/RDA to data pattern location 0 will result in data from location 0 being driven on DQ0, data from location 1 being driven on DQ1, data from location 2 being driven on DQ2, and so on, as shown below.
-Similarly, an RD/RDA command to data pattern location 1 will result in data from location 1 being driven on DQ0, data from location 2 being driven on DQ1, data from location 3 being driven on DQ2, and so on.
+Similarly, an RD/RDA command to data pattern location 1 will result in data from location 1 being driven on DQ0, data from location 2 being driven on DQ1, data pattern location 1 will result in data from location 1 being driven on DQ0, data from location 2 being driven on DQ1, data from location 3 being driven on DQ2, and so on.
 Examples of different starting locations are also shown.

-Table 34.
+Table 33.
 MPR Readout Staggered Format, x4

-x4 Read MPR0 Command x4 Read MPR1 Comma R1 Command x4 Read MPF R2 Command x4 Read MPR3 Command
+x4 Read MPR0 Command x4 Read MPR1 Command x4 Read MPF R2 Command x4 Read MPR3 Command

 Stagger UI[7:0] Stagger UI[7:0] Stagger UI[7:0] Stagger UI[7:0]

 DQ0 MPR0 DQ0 MPR1 DQ0 MPR2 DQ0 MPR3

 DQ1 MPR1 DQ1 MPR2 DQ1 MPR3 DQ1 MPR0

 DQ2 MPR2 DQ2 MPR3 DQ2 MPR0 DQ2 MPR1

 DQ3 MPR3 DQ3 MPR0 DQ3 MPR1 DQ3 MPR2

 It is expected that the DRAM can respond to back-to-back RD/RDA commands to the MPR for all DDR4 frequencies so that a sequence (such as the one that follows) can be created on the data bus with no bubbles or clocks between read data.
-In this case, the system memory controller issues a sequence of RD(MPR0), RD(MPR1), RD(MPR2), RD(MPR3), RD(MPR3), RD(MPR3).
+In this case, the system memory controller issues a sequence of RD(MPR0), RD(MPR1), RD(MPR2), RD(MPR3), RD(MPR0), RD(MPR1), RD(MPR3).